 This section motivates our work.
 First, it describes the related work on elastic distributed storage, which provides different mechanisms and data layouts to allow servers to be extracted while maintaining data availability.
-Second, it gives additional details on the data layout of one specific instance (Rabbit).
-Third, it demonstrates the significant impact of agility on aggregate machine-hour usage of elastic storage.
-At last, it describes the limitations of state-of-the-art elastic storage systems and how SpringFS fills the significant gap between agility and performance.
+Second, it demonstrates the significant impact of agility on aggregate machine-hour usage of elastic storage.
+Third, it describes the limitations of state-of-the-art elastic storage systems and how SpringFS fills the significant gap between agility and performance.

-2.1.
-Related Work
+2.1 Related Work

 Most distributed storage is not elastic.
-For example, the cluster-based storage systems commonly used in support of cloud and data-intensive computing environments, such as the Google File System(GFS) [Ghemawat et al. 2003] or the Hadoop Distributed Filesystem [Hadoop 2012], use data layouts that are not amenable to elasticity.
-The Hadoop Distributed File System (HDFS), for example, uses a replication and data-layout policy wherein the first replica is placed on a node in the same rack as the writing node (preferably the writing node, if it contributes to DFS storage), the second and third on random nodes in a randomly chosen different rack than the writing node.
+For example, the cluster-based storage systems commonly used in support of cloud and data-intensive computing environments, such as the Google File System(GFS) [11] or the Hadoop Distributed Filesystem [1], use data layouts that are not amenable to elasticity.
+The Hadoop Distributed File System (HDFS), for example, uses a replication and datalayout policy wherein the first replica is placed on a node in the same rack as the writing node (preferably the writing node, if it contributes to DFS storage), the second and third on random nodes in a randomly chosen different rack than the writing node.
 In addition to load balancing, this data layout provides excellent availability properties-if the node with the primary replica fails, the other replicas maintain data availability; if an entire rack fails (e.g., through the failure of a communication link), data availability is maintained via the replica(s) in another rack.
 But, such a data layout prevents elasticity by requiring that almost all nodes be active-no more than one node per rack can be turned off without a high likelihood of making some data unavailable.

-Recent research [Amur et al. 2010; Leverich and Kozyrakis 2009; Saito et al. 2004; Thereska et al. 2011; Vasić et al. 2009] has provided new data layouts and mechanisms for enabling elasticity in distributed storage.
-Most notable are Rabbit [Amur et al. 2010] and Sierra [Thereska et al. 2011].
+Recent research [5, 13, 18, 19, 17] has provided new data layouts and mechanisms for enabling elasticity in distributed storage.
+Most notable are Rabbit [5] and Sierra [18].
 Both organize replicas such that one copy of data is always on a specific subset of servers, termed primaries, so as to allow the remainder of the nodes to be powered down without affecting availability, when the workload is low.
 With workload increase, they can be turned back on.
-The same designs and data distribution schemes would allow for servers to be used for other functions, rather than turned off, such as for higher-priority (or higher paying) tenants' activities.
+The same designs and data distribution schemes would allow for servers to be used for other functions, rather than turned off, such as for higherpriority (or higher paying) tenants' activities.
 Writes intended for servers that are inactive2 are instead written to other active servers-an action called write availability offloading-and then later reorganized (when servers become active) to conform to the desired data layout.

 Rabbit and Sierra build on a number of techniques from previous systems, such as write availability offloading and power gears.
-Narayanan et al. [2008a] described the use of write availability offloading for power management in enterprise storage workloads.
+Narayanan, Donnelly, and Rowstron [15] described the use of write availability offloading for power management in enterprise storage workloads.
 The approach was used to redirect traffic from otherwise idle disks to increase periods of idleness, allowing the disks to be spun down to save power.
-PARAID [Weddle et al. 2007] introduced a geared scheme to allow individual disks in a RAID array to be turned off, allowing the power used by the array to be proportional to its throughput.
+PARAID [20] introduced a geared scheme to allow individual disks in a RAID array to be turned off, allowing the power used by the array to be proportional to its throughput.

-Everest [Narayanan et al. 2008b] is a distributed storage design that used write per-formance offloading3 in the context of enterprise storage.
+Everest [16] is a distributed storage design that used write performance offloading3, rather than to avoid turning on powered-down servers, in the context of enterprise storage.
 In Everest, disks are grouped into distinct volumes, and each write is directed to a particular volume.
 When a volume becomes overloaded, writes can be temporarily redirected to other volumes that have spare bandwidth, leaving the overloaded volume to only handle reads.
 Rabbit applies this same approach, when necessary, to address overload of the primaries.